Morris County School of Technology: Phase one

 Students will submit their initial applications with their 7th grade transcript as well as a teacher and counselor recommendation.
 They will also select their desired academy.
 This phase typically lasts from September to December.

 Phase two

-Students will take the admissions test on a day selected during phase one.
-This test will also determine class and honors placement should the student be accepted.
-As of 2021, students will also submit a video statement during this phase.
-This has replaced the interview process that used to occur in phase three.
+Students take the admissions test on a day selected during phase one, which is used to determine class placement should the student be accepted.

 Phase three

 Students at or above the minimum score for their desired academy (determined after test administration) will be entered into the random selection process.
 Applicants who do not meet the minimum score will receive a notice of non-acceptance.

 Pre-2021 phase three

 Prior to 2021, students would complete a group interview instead of the random selection process.
 This interview included general questions about the student's goals and why they want to attend the school, as well as a task to complete with a fellow interviewee related to their desired academy.